Mrs. California: Synopsis

-While Andy Bernard (Ed Helms) is having a meeting with Jim Halpert (John Krasinski) in his office, Robert California (James Spader) appears at the window and frantically says that his wife Susan (Maura Tierney) is looking for a job in the office, and that Andy must not give her one.
+While Andy Bernard is having a meeting with Jim Halpert in his office, Robert California appears at the window and frantically says that his wife Susan is looking for a job in the office, and that Andy must not give her one.
 When Susan arrives, Andy compliantly tells her that they have no openings, but Robert insists that they have a look around before coming to any conclusions.
 Susan looks at the different departments, and decides on accounting.
 Andy again claims the office is already fully staffed, but Robert insists that he give her a job, even pressuring Andy by reminding him of his power as CEO.
 Confused by Robert's mixed messages, Andy relents and gives her a job, but Robert later calls Andy on the phone to berate him for hiring Susan.
 Andy asks everyone in the office to treat her poorly to drive her out, which makes everyone uncomfortable as they like her, but end up doing so nevertheless.

 When Susan notices their behavior, she complains to Robert, who asks Andy to discuss the issues with Susan in the conference room and leaves.
 Susan eventually realizes it was Robert's idea to drive her away.
 When they call Robert out, he vehemently denies it.
 Andy tells them Jim also heard him say he did not want her working at the office, which Jim overhears, prompting him to flee the office, not wanting to be part of the drama.
 Robert finds out Jim has fled, and orders security to close the gate, preventing Jim from leaving.
-Jim then runs all over the building (at one point encountering Creed Bratton (Creed Bratton) flying a toy helicopter on the roof), but Andy and Robert find him and take him back to the office.
-After trying unsuccessfully to deflect their questions about what Robert told Andy, Jim blurts out that he is baffled at Robert's attitude, since Jim enjoys working in the same place as his wife Pam Halpert (Jenna Fischer) and misses her while she is on maternity leave.
+Jim then runs all over the building (at one point encountering Creed Bratton flying a toy helicopter on the roof), but Andy and Robert find him and take him back to the office.
+After trying unsuccessfully to deflect their questions about what Robert told Andy, Jim blurts out that he is baffled at Robert's attitude, since Jim enjoys working in the same place as his wife Pam Halpert and misses her while she is on maternity leave.
 Andy and Jim leave the conference room and after a short while, Robert and Susan leave.
 In the parking lot, Andy apologizes to Susan and after brief small talk, Susan asks Andy out on a date, leaving him surprised.